About herpes simplex mouth infection

 Symptoms of herpes simplex mouth infection

-Your child might say he has a sore mouth.
-His lips, gums and throat might also be sore.
+Your child might say they have a sore mouth.
+Their lips, gums and throat might also be sore.

-The lining of your child’s mouth might be swollen and red, and you might be able to see lots of tiny blisters or ulcers.
+The lining of your child’s mouth might be swollen and red, and you might be able to see a lot of tiny blisters or ulcers.

-Younger children might refuse food or drink, and drool a lot.
-Your child might be irritable and cry a lot, and might also have a fever and swollen neck glands.
+Younger children might refuse food or drink and drool a lot.
+Your child might be irritable and cry a lot.
+They might also have a fever and swollen lymph glands.

-The major complication of herpes simplex mouth infections is poor fluid intake.
-This is because your child’s sore mouth makes swallowing painful and difficult.
+The major complication of a herpes simplex virus mouth infection is poor fluid intake and dehydration.
+This is because swallowing is painful and difficult.

-If you have any concerns, you should take your child to your GP.
-You should also see your GP if your child:
+You should take your child to your GP if your child:

 Treatment for herpes simplex mouth infection

-You can give your child paracetamol in recommended doses to help ease your child’s pain.
+You can give your child paracetamol or ibuprofen to help ease your child’s pain.

-If your child is used to a bottle, it might be easier to feed her with a cup and spoon until the infection improves.
+If your child is used to a bottle, it might be easier to feed them using a cup and spoon until the infection improves.
 If your child is refusing food, try offering them very soft foods.